tttor/ctrl-foundation/method/actor-critic/acktr_wu_2017.md

   Kronecker-factored approximate curvature (K-FAC) with trust region
   * K-FAC to approximate the natural gradient update for actor-critic methods, with trust region optimization for stability
-  * optimizing both the actor and the critic using natural gradient updates
 * applying a natural gradient update **to the critic**
-  * previous natural policy gradient method applied a natural gradient update only to the actor
+  * previously, a natural gradient update only to the actor
   * assume the output of the critic is defined to be a Gaussian distribution
 * define the joint distribution of the policy and the value distribution by assuming independence of the two output distributions, i.e., `p(a, v|s) = \pi(a|s) p(v|s)`, and